kubernetes/website/content/en/blog/_posts/2022-12-26-pod-scheduling-readiness.md

 ## How does it work?

 Scheduling gates in general works very similar to Finalizers.
-Pods with non-empty `spec.schedulingGates` field will show as status `SchedulingGated` and be blocked from scheduling.
+Pods with a non-empty `spec.schedulingGates` field will show as status `SchedulingGated` and be blocked from scheduling.
 Note that more than one gate can be added, but they all should be added upon Pod creation (e.g., you can add them as part of the spec or via a mutating webhook).